vapor/docs/4.0/docs/crypto.md

 ## OTP

 Vapor supports both HOTP and TOTP one-time passwords.
 The OTP's work with the SHA-1, SHA-256 and SHA-512 hash functions and can provide six, seven or eight digits of output.
+An OTP is able to provide authentication by generating a human-readable password, which must only be used once.
+To do so, parties first agree on a symmetric key (which must be kept private at all times).

 #### HOTP

+The HOTP is an OTP based on HMAC's.
+In addition to the symmetric key, both parties also agree on a counter, which is a number, providing uniqueness for the password.
+After each generation attempt, the counter is increased.
 ```swift
 let key = SymmetricKey(size: .bits128)
 let hotp = HOTP(key: key, digest: .sha256, digits: .six)